dpedu/pyircbot/docs/api/modules/stockplay.rst

 `(24 * 60 * 60 / 500)` - and therefore, the value of *bginterval* must be some value larger than 173, as this value will
 completely consume the daily limit.

-When trading, the price of the traded symbol is allowed to be *tcachesecs* seconds old before the API will be used to fetch a more recent price.
+When trading, the price of the traded symbol is allowed to be *trade_cache_seconds* seconds old before the API will be used to fetch a more recent price.
 This value must be balanced against *bginterval* depending on your trade frequency and variety.

 Background or batch-style tasks that rely on symbol prices run afoul with the above constraints - but in a magnified way as they rely on api-provided data to calculate player stats across many players at a time.
-The *rcachesecs* setting controls the maximum price age before the API is hit.

 Commands